HotPocketHPE/mhguide/README.md

 Lance is a defensive powerhouse that uses its heavy shield to keep up unrelenting pressure.
 Poke the monster's weak points and block anything that comes your way!

 Lance's pokes operate in threes: poke, poke, poke, dodge.
 You can mix and match low or high pokes, depending on where you are aiming.
-High pokes are slightly stronger.
+High pokes are slightly stronger, which adds up over time, but are often harder to aim accurately with.

 In 3rd and 4th gen, Shield Advance and Counter are both important tools to keep up with the monster.
 Shield Advance allows you to guard while moving forward, and can transition into pokes afterwards.
 Counter will block an attack, then follow up with a strong poke.
 Beware though, as this cannot be canceled, so multi-hit attacks or monster whiffs will leave you wide open!

 ## Gunlance

 Gunlance is a quirky blocking weapon with a wide variety of moves (and a gun that shoots from your lance).
+Its lance hits deal cutting damage, while its explosive attacks ignore hitzones.
 Mix and match your tools to adapt to the situation!

 Many of Gunlance's moves hit at different angles.
 Some hit, low, others high, and one hits straight upwards!
 Shell after any of these, and your shell will fire at that angle.
 Great for hitting midair monsters!

-Shelling is useful both as a combo tool and a source of fixed damage.
+Shelling is also useful both as a combo tool and a source of fixed damage.
 Poke, poke, poke, shell can chain into itself for good damage, provided you have enough shells loaded.

-Shelling damage doesn't change based on the hitzone, so it can be good for breaking tough parts.
+Wyvern Fire is a powerful fixed damage move with a cooldown of a few minutes.
+The startup is long and leaves you defenseless, but with experience you can fit it into mid-fight openings.
+It's damage is spread across multiple hits though, so don't use it for wakeups if you have other options, like Barrel Bombs or teammates.

 ## Switch Axe